Watch Katy Perry Dodge Questions About Naming Her Baby Daisy Weeks Before the Birth - E! Online

 So, what did the 35-year-old artist and the 43-year-old actor decide to call their bundle of joy?
 Daisy Dove Bloom!
 And if the name sounds familiar, it might be because fans heard it tossed around a few times throughout Perry's pregnancy.

-Earlier this month, for instance, Perry spoke with Entertainment Tonight's Canada's Cheryl Hickey and The Morning Show's Carolyn MacKenzie and was asked point-blank if she planned on naming her daughter Daisy after her single "Daisies" or Harley after her song "Harleys in Hawaii."
+Earlier this month, for instance, Perry spoke with Entertainment Tonight Canada's Cheryl Hickey and The Morning Show's Carolyn MacKenzie and was asked point-blank if she planned on naming her daughter Daisy after her single "Daisies" or Harley after her song "Harleys in Hawaii."
 However, Perry focused mostly on the latter suggestion in her answer.

 "Well, these are really great contributions," the 13-time Grammy nominee replied.
 "I've never thought of Harley ever.
 Harley is a great name.
 Harley Bloom?
 Hold on, excuse me, I'm writing it down."